MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt-adaptive.md

   }
 ```

+> [!NOTE]
+>
+> The generated file names may differ depending on your computers local settings, in the example used here the locale setting is `en_us`.

 - **GetUserProfileDialog_en_us_lu**: Get this value from the file named **luis.settings.\<youralias>.\<region>.json** that was generated as a part of running the `bf luis:build` command.

 - **RootDialog_en_us_lu**: Get this value from the file named **luis.settings.\<youralias>.\<region>.json** that was generated as a part of running the `bf luis:build` command.